xpgram/advance-wars/src/00 - Todo List.md

 - [ ] Command.Move calculates ambushes
 - [ ] Command.Move has a way of reporting to callers when it has been interrupted (ambush).

+- [ ] Travel Car checks after each completed tile move if its current position is hidden, adjusts visibility accordingly.

 - [ ] CO Board does not spend unit.
 - [ ] CO Board probs should be on turn start then, before movement.
   - [ ] Desperately need hollow medal icon.